ESA–David Ducros, 2016

 ESA aims to completely prevent generation of space debris by 2030

-This Space News was published on Mon, 16.01.2023 – 10:41 CET, covering ESA
+Published on Mon, 16.01.2023 – 10:41 CET in Politics, covering ESA

 Over the next few years, more than 10,000 new satellites will be launched into orbit.
 This will make space increasingly scarce, especially in the lower orbits.
 Countless pieces of debris will further reduce the available space.
 In response to the catastrophic deterioration of the situation, ESA has initiated the "Zero Debris Approach".